john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 You can find this macro in `combaseapi.h` as well as in the DirectX-Headers and DirectXTK12 repos on github.

-You are probably (hopefully?) aware of inheritance (sorry Rust devs).
-COM has both inheritance and aggregation. `QueryInterface` encompasses both.
+COM has both inheritance and aggregation, and uses `QueryInterface` to encompass both.
-Inheritance here meaning identity conversions (so your pointer to an `ID3D12Device7` is actually also an `ID3D12Device4`), whereas aggregation can only be accessed through `QueryInterface`
+Inheritance here meaning identity conversions (so your pointer to an `ID3D12Device7` is actually also an `ID3D12Device4`), whereas aggregation simply means the interface may contain the desired interface as a field, meaning can only be accessed through `QueryInterface`
 (your `ID3D12Devic4` might support `ID3D12Device7`, but it itself is not necessarily an `ID3D12Device7`).

-`iid` is the IID of the interface you want. `ppvObject` is a pointer to the interface-pointer it will be outputted to.
+The `iid` parameter is the IID of the interface you want. `ppvObject` is a pointer to the interface-pointer it will be outputted to.
 Note: You can *never* safely downcast a COM pointer based on a `QueryInterface` result.
 Your `ID3D12Device` may implement `ID3D12Device1`, but not necessarily through the original pointer.
 You can safely upcast where there is an explicit inheritance - e.g `ID3D12Device1` inherits from `ID3D12Device`, so it can be safely converted to an `ID3D12Device*`.
 However, an arbitrary `ID3D12Device` may have been created in some way where its child interfaces are exposed through aggregation rather than inheritance, so the returned object could be different.
 However, because that interface *does* directly inherit from `ID3D12Device`, you can safely upcast it.
 It's a little bit to wrap your head around.